-SpeechEase are now able to offer you the support of an Allied Health Assistant during your time with us.
-There are so many benefits for accessing the Allied Health Program.
+SpeechEase are now able to offer you the support of an Allied Health Assistant Program during your time with us.
+There are so many benefits for accessing the Allied Health Assistant Program.
 For most of our clients, the more practice they get with a trained professional, the more likely and quickly they are to achieve their goals.
 Therefore, by seeing an AHA you may be able to increase how frequently you access therapy services for a fraction of the cost!

 Allied Health Assistants support your Speech Pathologist by providing therapy that helps you achieve your goals.